kilpkonn/learn-shortcuts/content/docs/nvim/week-29.md

 ---

 # Commands in insert mode
-AS discussed previously, in Vim you normally in sert in insert mode and delete in normal mode.
+As discussed previously, in Vim you normally in sert in insert mode and delete in normal mode.
 However, there is a sleek way to temporarly tap into normal mode, run command and return to insert mode.

 ## This is how